 Feature Version Details ASA for the Firepower 4112 9.14(1) We introduced the Firepower 4112.
 Note Requires FXOS 2.8.1.
-Firepower 9300 SM-56 support 9.12.2 We introduced the SM-56 security module.NoteRequires FXOS 2.6.1.157.
-ASA for the Firepower 4115, 4125, and 4145 9.12(1) We introduced the Firepower 4115, 4125, and 4145.NoteRequires FXOS 2.6.1.
+Firepower 9300 SM-56 support 9.12.2 We introduced the SM-56 security module.
+Note Requires FXOS 2.6.1.157.
+ASA for the Firepower 4115, 4125, and 4145 9.12(1) We introduced the Firepower 4115, 4125, and 4145.
+Note Requires FXOS 2.6.1.
 Firepower 9300 SM-40 and SM-48 support 9.12.1 We introduced the SM-40 and SM-48 security modules.
 Note Requires FXOS 2.6.1.
 Support for ASA and threat defense on separate modules of the same Firepower 9300 9.12.1 You can now deploy ASA and threat defense logical devices on the same Firepower 9300.
 Note Requires FXOS 2.6.1.

-Feature Version Details Cluster control link customizable IP Address for the Firepower 4100/9300 9.10.1 By default, the cluster control link uses the 127.2.0.0/16 network.
-You can now set the network vou deploy the cluster in FXOS.
-The chassis auto-generates the cluster control link interface IP add for each unit based on the chassis ID and slot ID: 127.2. chassis_id.slot_id .
-However, some netword deployments do not allow 127.2.0.0/16 traffic to pass.
-Therefore, you can now set a custom /16 su for the cluster control link in FXOS except for loopback (127.0.0.0/8) and multicast (224.0.0.0/4 addresses.
+Cluster control link customizable IP Address for the Firepower 4100/9300 9.10.1 By default, the cluster control link uses the 127.2.0.0/16 network.
+You can now set the network whe you deploy the cluster in FXOS.
+The chassis auto-generates the cluster control link interface IP addres for each unit based on the chassis ID and slot ID: 127.2.chassis_id.slot_id.
+However, some networkin deployments do not allow 127.2.0.0/16 traffic to pass.
+Therefore, you can now set a custom /16 subne for the cluster control link in FXOS except for loopback (127.0.0.0/8) and multicast (224.0.0.0/4) addresses.
 Note Requires FXOS 2.4.1.
-New/modified Firepower Chassis Manager screens: Logical Devices > Add Device > Cluster Information > CCL Subnet IP field Support for data EtherChannels in On mode 9.10.1 You can now set data and data-sharing EtherChannels to either Active LACP mode or to On mode.
+New/Modified FXOS commands: set cluster-control-link network Support for data EtherChannels in On mode 9.10.1 You can now set data and data-sharing EtherChannels to either Active LACP mode or to On mode.
 Other types of EtherChannels only support Active mode.
 Note Requires FXOS 2.4.1.
-New/Modified Firepower Chassis Manager screens: Interfaces > All Interfaces > Edit Port Channel > Mode Inter-site clustering improvement for the ASA on the Firepower 4100/9300 chassis 9.7(1) You can now configure the site ID for each Firepower 4100/9300 chassis when you deploy the ASA cluster.
+New/Modified FXOS commands: set port-channel-mode Inter-site clustering improvement for the ASA on the Firepower 4100/9300 chassis 9.7(1) You can now configure the site ID for each Firepower 4100/9300 chassis when you deploy the ASA cluster.
 Previously, you had to configure the site ID within the ASA application; this new feature ease initial deployment.
 Note that you can no longer set the site ID within the ASA configuration.
 Also, for best compatibility with inter-site clustering, we recommend that you upgrade to ASA 9.7(1) and FXO 2.1.1, which includes several improvements to stability and performance.
-We modified the following screen: Configuration > Device Management > High Availability and Scalability > ASA Cluster > Cluster Configuration Support for the Firepower 4100 series 9.6(1) With FXOS 1.1.4, the ASA supports inter-chassis clustering on the Firepower 4100 series.
-We did not modify any screens.
-Inter-chassis clustering for 6 modules, and inter-site clustering for the Firepower 9300 ASA application 9.5(2.1) With FXOS 1.1.3, you can now enable inter-chassis, and by extension inter-site clustering.
+We modified the following command: site-id

+Feature Version Details Support for the Firepower 4100 series 9.6(1) With FXOS 1.1.4, the ASA supports inter-chassis clustering on the Firepower 4100 series.
+We did not modify any commands.
+Inter-chassis clustering for 6 modules, and inter-site clustering for the Firepower 9300 ASA application With FXOS 1.1.3, you can now enable inter-chassis, and by extension inter-site clustering.
 You can include up to 6 modules in up to 6 chassis.
-We did not modify any screens.
-Clustering for the Firepower 9300must belong to the cluster.
-We introduced the following sc You can cluster up to 3 security modules within the Firepower 9300 chassis.
-All modules in the chass must belong to the cluster.
-We introduced the following screen: Configuration > Device Management > High Availability an Scalability > ASA Cluster Replication
+We did not modify any commands.
+Clustering for the Firepower 9300 must belong to the We introduced the You can cluster up to 3 security modules within the Firepower 9300 chassis.
+All modules in the chassis must belong to the cluster.
+We introduced the following commands: cluster replication delay, debug service-module, management-only individual, show cluster chassis